Protect Our Native Vultures

 - Educating yourself about vultures!
 Learn to identify native species in your area and research for yourself how they support your local ecosystem.

-- When safe, move roadkill off the side of the road.
+- When it’s safe to do so, move roadkill off the side of the road.
 Keep a small roadkill kit (gloves, collapsible shovel, etc.) in your car.

 - Report any wildlife electrocutions on power lines to your local authorities.
 Up to 14 million birds are electrocuted each year!